drunkard/ceph-readable-doc/html/_sources/radosgw/pubsub-module.rst.txt

 - dest.bucket_name: not used
 - dest.oid_prefix: not used
 - dest.push_endpoint: in case of S3-compliant notifications, this value will be used as the push-endpoint URL
+- if push-endpoint URL contain user/password information, request must be made over HTTPS.
+Topic get request will be rejected if not
 - dest.push_endpoint_args: in case of S3-compliant notifications, this value will be used as the push-endpoint args
+- dest.push_endpoint_topic: in case of S3-compliant notifications, this value will hold the topic name as sent to the endpoint (may be different than the internal topic name)
 - topic.arn: topic ARN
 - subs: list of subscriptions associated with this topic

 Delete Topic
 ````````````